paramrathour/blog/pages/_posts/2023-12-14-anime-timeline.md

 ## External Links
 [^goldenratio]: [The Golden Ratio (Why It Is so Irrational)]({{ site.url_prefixes.youtube.video }}/sj8Sg8qnjOg) by [Numberphile]({{ site.url_prefixes.youtube.home }}/@numberphile)
-[^fixedpoint]: A fixed point happens when the completed Anime's name contains its completion number
+[^fixedpoint]: A fixed point happens when the completed anime's name contains its completion number